-So this Native American Collection is the one for you if:
+This Native American Collection is the one for you if you:

-- You want to be able to prove this link to your family history.
+- Want to be able to prove this link to your family history.

-- You want to learn about the naming patterns.
+- Want to learn about the naming patterns.

-- You want to know about the traditions which may affect your genealogy research in this area.
+- Want to know about the traditions which may affect your genealogy research in this area.